Florida Democratic Senate nominee?

 LocationFlorida

-Notable personal detailsAngela “Angie” Nixon is a Democratic member of the Florida House of Representatives, representing a Jacksonville-area district and first elected in 2020.
-She has worked as a union organizer and has held roles with the Florida Public Service Union’s higher-education campaign.
-In January 2026, she launched a campaign for the Democratic nomination in Florida’s 2026 U.S. Senate special election.
+Notable personal detailsAngela "Angie" Nixon is a Democratic member of the Florida House of Representatives representing District 13.
+She has described her background as a union organizer and mother from Jacksonville, Florida, and has served in the Florida Legislature since 2020.
+She launched a campaign for the Democratic nomination for U.S. Senate in 2026.

 Supports greater corporate tax accountability and transparency and pushes policies to protect working families from added regressive taxes while opposing taxes on medical marijuana sales.
 Emphasizes job training, support for small businesses, and measures intended to ensure corporations pay their fair share to fund services for working people.